Today, I break my blogging hiatus after five long months. And it feels so good to be back in my virtual home.

 I still remember a few reactions I got when I decided to slow down the writing brakes and get back to the corporate.

 ” That’s strange.
 Usually, it’s the other way around.
-People quit their career to pursue their passion.”
+People quit their careers to pursue their passion.”

 “Oh!
 So you’re the non-ambitious types.”